shlok-0007/stackoverflow_analysis/README.md

 - Technology usage (programming languages, frameworks, databases)
 - Job-related information (salary, company size, job satisfaction)
 - Technology preferences and learning resources

+## Data Setup

+1. Download the `data.csv` file from [Google Drive](https://drive.google.com/file/d/19VepHq1S0mcyNF2b4Gh3jlbPNOWKmADH/view?usp=drive_link)
+2. Place the downloaded `data.csv` file in the project root directory
+3. The application will automatically load the data when started

+> **Note:** The data file is not included in the repository due to its size.
+You must download it separately and place it in the project directory.

 ## Installation